 Has your child stayed away from home with you overnight?

-Since there are several factors used in assessing readiness, knowing whether or not your child is comfortable away from home is an important factor.
-It obviously doesn’t help you know if your child is ready to be away from the family overnight, but often being excited about staying in a new place is a good sign they will do well at a friend’s house.
+There are several factors used in assessing readiness.
+One such factor is knowing whether or not your child is comfortable away from home.
+It obviously doesn’t help you know for sure if your child is ready to be away from the family overnight.
+However, being excited about new places is a good sign they will do well at a friend’s house.

-In short, there are no perfect ages to start the first sleepover for your children.
+In short, there is no perfect age to start the first sleepover for your children.
 However, asking yourself a few questions about their readiness will give you the confidence you need to send them off to enjoy a sleepover when you are both ready.

 If you and your child have decided to go ahead and try the first time at sleepover party, here are a few tips to keep in mind.
 It is a good idea to have the host parents be some that you know really well.
 You want to be 100% comfortable with these people and that it will be a safe environment.
 You also don’t want to be too embarrassed if they need to give you a call in the middle of the night.

 Make sure you have a game plan for your child’s first sleepover.
 Coordinate a drop off time and a pick up time for the next day ahead of time.
 Be sure to pack an overnight bag complete with comfort items for your child such as a favorite stuffed animal to help prevent separation anxiety.
 Be sure to send along sleeping bags and pillows.
 Make sure the friend’s parents are aware of any food allergies as well as any important instructions and contacts.